Welcome to Chestnut Class

 Your child will receive a timetable at the start of each term.
 This will also be sent out and put on the class web page.
 Homework will be primarily set via Google classroom each term – where possible submission should also be on Google classroom (unless something more tactile like a model/cooking etc).
 As with previous years the homework will be based on the 100 point challenge.
 If at any point you would like extra support work for your child please contact us and we can provide appropriate support.

-We look forward to seeing you in Chestnut class soon!
+I look forward to seeing you in Chestnut class soon!

 Please find enclosed below the Year 3 & 4 statutory spelling lists as defined in the National Curriculum.
 This list is the set of words that children are expected to be able to spell by the end of Year 4.